jjcav84/pushpop-recipes/README.md

 # pushpop-recipes

-This repository contains [Pushpop](https://github.com/keenlabs/pushpop) jobs and templates for doing common things.
+A collection of common [Pushpop](https://github.com/keenlabs/pushpop) jobs and templates

 ### Usage

-Including or trying out recipes is done by copying them from this repository into your Pushpop project.
-Here's an example of how to do this easily.
+Copy files from this repository into your Pushpop projects.
+Here's an example of how to do this with git and cp.

 **Clone this repository**